THE NORTH LAKE DRIVE

 Happily this dark age for our Club ended in 1989 when the organization was resurrected at a meeting at the University Club of Milwaukee attended by a group of enthusiasts that included: Bill Porter, Ron Schneider, Ron Scoma, Harold Zimdars, Tom Mac Arthur, Michael Macintosh, Bill Schley, Bob Birmingham, and Dick Eisenmann.
 At that meeting Bill Schley was selected as “Presider” (the Club has no officers) and David Uihlein was named Honorary Chairman.

-The intervening years have seen phenomenal growth – far beyond what the founders envisioned – with current membership now in excess of 320 and growing steadily.
+The intervening years have seen phenomenal growth – far beyond what the founders envisioned – with current membership now in excess of

 Today meetings are held twice a year, in spring and fall.
 Membership is open to anyone who has raced, races currently, has a connection with auto racing, owns, collects or simply enjoys racing cars.